seglo/connect-prism/README.md

 Type: `String`
 Default: `'./mocks'`

-Path to the directory you want to record and mock responses.
+Path to the root directory you want to record and mock responses.
 If the directory does not exist then prism will attempt to create it.
+If prism is executed with a target then recorded and mocked responses will be read from `'./mocks/targetName'`.
+If no target is defined then only the default prism options will be used.

 #### context: